-The Pacific Palms study area has an extensive coverage of continuous vegetation communities.
-Urban settlement development and interface is amongst bushland areas and west of coastal public areas retained for conservation and public recreation within Elizabeth Beach, Boomerang Beach and Blueys Beach.
-Within these areas and inland bushland areas, there are key habitats (including SEPP 26) via corridors and adjoining existing reserve systems.
+The study area has an extensive coverage of continuous vegetation communities abutting grazing lands to the north.
+Urban settlement development and interface is amongst bushland areas retained for conservation and public recreation on the foreshore of Port Stephens.
+Within these areas and inland bushland areas, there are key habitats (including SEPP 14) via corridors and adjoining existing reserve systems.

 These areas if ignited are likely to sustain bushfires, and may affect adjoining properties.
-To the south of the study area forested private land adjoin Crown Land where historically, coastal bushfires have a fire path leading north-northwest or alternatively depending on weather patterns, south parallel to the coast (Figure 3).
+To the west of the study area forested private land link across the Pacific Highway where historically, bushfires have a east-northeast fire path or alternatively depending on weather patterns, south towards the villages (Figure 3).